 What is Peyronie's disease?

-What causes Peyronie's disease?
+What causes it?

+Although the exact cause of Peyronie's disease is unknown, some experts think the scarring may be caused by minor injuries to the penis during sexual intercourse.
 Peyronie's disease is not caused by cancer and does not increase the risk of cancer.
-It is not caused by sexually transmitted diseases (STDs).
+It is not caused by sexually transmitted infections (STIs).

 What are the symptoms?

 Symptoms of Peyronie's disease may develop slowly or suddenly.
 Common symptoms include:

 - A lump or thickening along the shaft of the penis that is most noticeable when the penis is soft (flaccid).

 - A bent or curved appearance of the penis that is most noticeable when the penis is erect.